s0um1/Rare-Cell-Types-Identification/README.md

 # Rare Cell Types Identification from Single-cell RNA Sequencing Data

-This is my thesis project in which I developed a novel methodology to determine rare cell types from single-cell RNA sequencing data  under the supervision of one of my professors Dr. Monalisa Mandal.
+This is my thesis project in which I worked on a novel methodology to determine rare cell types from single-cell RNA sequencing data  under the supervision of one of my professors Dr. Monalisa Mandal.
+Rare cells are the cell types that occur in very small numbers within tissues while other cell types surrounding them are highly abundant.
+Some examples of rare cell types include circulating tumour cells, cancer stem cells, endothelial progenitor cells, antigen-specific T cells, invariant natural killer T cells etc. Rare cells play an important role in the diagnosis and prognosis of many cancers, prenatal diagnosis, diagnosis of viral infections, mediating immune responses etc.